Sammy Wilson (politician)

-Samuel Wilson is a British politician who has served as Chief Whip of the Democratic Unionist Party (DUP) in the House of Commons since 2019.
+Samuel Wilson (born 4 April 1953) is a British politician who has served as Chief Whip of the Democratic Unionist Party (DUP) in the House of Commons since 2019.
 Wilson has served as the Member of Parliament (MP) for East Antrim since 2005.

+He was returned to Parliament in the 2024 United Kingdom general election in Northern Ireland with a reduced majority (down to 1306) and a 13% reduction in his share of the vote.

 Wilson served as a Member of the Legislative Assembly (MLA) for Belfast East from 1998 to 2003 and for East Antrim from 2003 until 2015.
 He served as Lord Mayor of Belfast from 1986 to 1987 and again from 2000 to 2001, the first person from the DUP to hold the office.
 He has also served as Minister of Finance and Personnel and Minister of the Environment in the Northern Ireland Executive.

 Personal life

-Samuel Wilson was born in Belfast, Northern Ireland, the son of Alexander (Sandy) Wilson, pastor of Elim Pentecostal Church in Bangor.
+Samuel Wilson was born on 4 April 1953 in Belfast, Northern Ireland, the son of Alexander (Sandy) Wilson, pastor of Elim Pentecostal Church in Bangor.
 Both of his parents had Alzheimer's disease.
 He was educated at Methodist College in Belfast, and then went on to study economics and politics at both Queen's University of Belfast and Stranmillis University College.
 Wilson's first job was a teaching post at Grosvenor Grammar School.
 He later became the head of economics at the school, and also served as Assistant Chief Examiner for A-Level Economics for the CCEA exam board in Northern Ireland.

 In May 1996, the Sunday World published a series of candid holiday photographs showing Wilson and his girlfriend naked.
 Wilson subsequently sued the paper for damages, which were settled out of court.
 Two years after the incident, at the inaugural sitting of the Northern Ireland Assembly, Martin McGuinness of Sinn Féin addressed the Assembly by saying "It is also very good to come across someone like Mr Sammy Wilson, whom I have never met, and it is great to see him today with his clothes on."